-- 1. Define the number of votes required for quorum + clarification of other quorum and voting maters.
-(Applies to both TCC and TAC) This revised version now states that vacant seats will not count against quorum.
-For this reason, quorum must be defined as a percentage of membership, and not as described below. - O Currently, the MOU does not state the number of votes needed to define a quorum, for both TCC and the TAC committees.
-MPO staff currently determines a quorum based upon a majority of voting members, defined as greater than 50%.
-Clarification of the number of votes of each MPO committee needed would eliminate any ambiguity regarding this issue.
-Additionally, new text has been proposed for clarification on voting members who have withdrawn from a meeting after being present: - a) the member shall be counted as present for quorum determination purposes. - b) the member must be excused to leave the meeting by a majority of the remaining members present or their vote shall be recorded in the affirmative. - c) failure to vote by a member who is physically present at a meeting shall result in that person's vote being recorded as an affirmative vote. - 2.
-Remove MPO staff from counting towards formation of a quorum or having a vote in TCC matters.
-No changes from what is stated below.
-As noted above, changes to TCC membership include the addition of a representative from Pitt Area Transit (PATS) and removal of representative vote from NCDOT's Transportation Planning Office, for a total of one representative from that office (previously 2). - o MPO staff should be considered to be independent, unbiased, and impartial whose primary duty is to assemble and present information to MPO committees.
-Currently, MPO staff are counted towards quorum, and officially have a vote on TCC matters, potentially conflicting with the independent role MPO staff should maintain.
-To clarify MPO staff's independent role, MPO staff should be removed from counting towards quorum and should not have a vote on TCC's recommendations to the TAC.
-MPO staff's role is to provide information and make recommendations to TCC, when applicable.
-This is accomplished through MPO staff's recommendations to TCC in agenda abstracts and does not require that MPO staff have a vote on the TCC. - O An MPO staff member is currently listed as a representative of the City of Greenville.
-To keep the previously-agreed voting weight and structure, the City of Greenville should maintain this voting seat.
-The City of Greenville's preferred replacement is the City Manager, (or designee).
-The draft MOU reflects this change. - 3.
-Enable TCC members to provide substitute members.
-No changes from what is stated below.
-Revised MOU allows for TAC members to have alternates designated by governing bodies.
-Is also detailed in MPO's by-laws.
+- 1. This revised version now states that vacant seats will not count against quorum.
+For this reason, quorum must be defined as a percentage of membership (51%), and not as described in the previous MOU. - o Additionally, new text has been proposed for clarification on voting members who have withdrawn from a meeting after being present: - a) the member shall be counted as present for quorum determination purposes. - b) the member must be excused to leave the meeting by a majority of the remaining members present or their vote shall be recorded in the affirmative. - c) failure to vote by a member who is physically present at a meeting shall result in that person's vote being recorded as an affirmative vote. - 2.
+As noted above, changes to TCC membership include the addition of a representative from Pitt Area Transit (PATS) and removal of representative vote from NCDOT's Transportation Planning Office, for a total of one representative from that office (previously 2), replacement of Pitt County and Winterville TCC representatives.

+Since the TCC meeting, MPO staff have received a request from NCDOT's Public Transportation Office to remove their TCC voting member to non-voting.
+MPO staff suggests replacement with NCDOT's (local) Division Planning Engineer to keep the TCC's weighting structure the same as what was recommended.